 Secured loan: Secured loans need you to offer an asset as collateral to the bank.
 This way the bank ensures that their money is safe.
 However, these loans are available only to users with a certain credit score.
 A credit score below that will not get approval for a secured loan.

 Unsecured loans: These loans do not require you to submit an asset as collateral.
 The interest rate of this type of loan is higher owing to the risk that the lender bears.
 If your credit score is enough to get a personal loan, it can boost your score.
 A personal loan makes for a better credit mix and regular repayments will improve credit score.
 The credit utilization ratio calculation doesn’t account for personal loans.
 If your credit card dues are exceeding the ideal credit utilization ratio of 30%, you can use a personal loan to clear them and save your score.

 Become an authorized user on a credit card: Request a friend or family member with good credit habits to add you as an authorized user on their credit card.
 This way their regular repayments will improve your credit score.
 You do not have to access the account or use the card, just being authorized will reflect in your score.
 The cardholder can set limits for the authorized user or not share card details at all.
 This will make them more comfortable about adding you.
 Be careful about whose card you are getting added to, as their missed payments will hurt your score.

-Get a co-signer for the loan you are applying for: If someone with a decent credit score co-signs the loan, they tell the bank that they share the responsibility of repayment.
-This makes it easier for ones with low credit scores to get credit and build a good credit score.
+Get a co-signer for the loan you are applying for If someone with a decent credit score co-signs the loan, they tell the bank that they share the responsibility of repayment.
+This makes it easier for those with low credit scores to get credit and build a good credit score.